Harness Racing like most sports has its own language so here are some commonly used words/terms.

 Handicap - a race that places horses of varying classes together, with better or more highly assessed horses starting the race from ‘handicaps’.
 There are different types of handicap racing: Handicaps, Special Handicaps and Discretionary Handicaps.

-Horses’ Birthday - all horses share the same birthday (1 August), regardless of when their actual birthday is.
-August 1 corresponds with the start of the new racing season.
+Horses' Birthday - all Standardbred horses share the same birthday (1 January), regardless of when their actual birthday is.

 HRNZ (Harness Racing New Zealand) - Harness racing’s administrative body.